Maumee in Lucas County, Ohio — The American Midwest (Great Lakes)

 The British abandoned the outpost two years later.

 Location.
 Marker has been reported permanently removed.
 It was located near 41° 34.361′ N, 83° 37.592′ W. Marker was in Maumee, Ohio, in Lucas County.
-Marker could be reached from the intersection of River Road and Michigan Avenue.
+It could be reached from the intersection of River Road and Michigan Avenue.
 This historical marker is located where Michigan Avenue. dead ends into River Road, on the river side of River Road, in a small, Lucas County MetroPark, which is situated along the west side of the Maumee River.
 The marker is situated along the lone park walking path that leads from the parking lot to the site of the old fort's earthworks.
 Touch for map.
 Marker was at or near this postal address: 1900 River road, Maumee OH 43537, United States of America.

-We have been informed that this sign or monument is no longer there and will not be replaced.
+We have been informed that this marker is no longer there and will not be replaced.
 This page is an archival view of what was.

-Photographed By Dale K. Benington, September 3, 2014
+Photographed by Dale K. Benington, September 3, 2014

 2. British Betray Indian Allies Marker